 Fulham has two high profile professional football clubs, Fulham and Chelsea.
 Fulham play at Craven Cottage stadium, which is situated on the river next to Bishop's Park, while Chelsea's home ground is Stamford Bridge, located in the heart of west London next to Fulham Broadway tube station.

-You can find out more about Fulham, the local area and all 33 of the capital’s boroughs in the CBRE Residential Borough by Borough review.
+You can find out more about Fulham such as house prices and rental prices, the local area and all 33 of the capital’s boroughs in the CBRE Residential Borough by Borough review.

 - Fulham Broadway